The Rundown of EMT Certification in Illinois:

 - Next, click on “Check Initial Entry Application Status” and check the status of your application and look for ‘Authorization to Test’ (ATT) Letter by going to the website and logging in your account by using the password and username.

-- If “Submitted” is visible besides the option of “Course Completion Verification”, this is the clue that the site has submitted the applicant’s details and is waiting for the approval of the course by the education program director.
+- If “Submitted” is visible beside the option of “Course Completion Verification”, this is the clue that the site has submitted the applicant’s details and is waiting for the approval of the course by the education program director.

 - The link “Print ATT Letter” will appear if you have paid the application fee and the course completion is confirmed by your education program director.

-- Take out a printed-copy of your ATT Letter, and then, decide a date of your NREMT exam with the help of instructions, provided on the letter.
+- Take out a printed copy of your ATT Letter, and then, decide a date of your NREMT exam with the help of instructions, provided on the letter.

 The NREMT practical examinations are held by state-approved EMT training programs.